mdxtoc/qtpi/docs/qtpi_description.md

 # qtpi language description

-Based on CQP (Gay & Nagarajan, POPL 2005) and therefore on the pi calculus.
-Some changes cosmetic (e.g. fewer square brackets, fewer capital letters); some for convenience (no mandatory types, because there's a typechecker); some because state-changing operations (e.g. applying unary gates, measurement) should be protocol steps; new operators intended to be easy to read.
+Qtpi is based on CQP (Gay & Nagarajan, POPL 2005) and therefore on the pi calculus.
+Some changes are cosmetic (e.g. fewer square brackets, fewer capital letters); some for convenience (no mandatory types, because there's a typechecker); some because quantum-state-changing operations (applying gates, measurement) should be protocol steps; and some are just cosmetic.

 The expression language is moving closer to Miranda: '`where`' clauses, offside parsing and, eventually, laziness.
-The process language is beginning to exploit the offside parser and maybe I've gone too far with the parallel, sum and match constructs.
+The process language is beginning to exploit the offside parser.

 ## The offside rule

 Most languages use lots of brackets in their syntax.
-You often have to use brackets in OCaml, for example, around the stuff between `then` and `else`, because the `else` part can be missing (i.e. no closing bracket for `then`) and likewise after the `else` because there's no closing `fi`.
+You often have to use brackets in OCaml, for example, around the stuff after `then`, because the `else` part can be missing (i.e. no closing bracket for `then`) and likewise after the `else` because there's no closing `fi`.

 When I began to implement Qtpi I thought that I'd do the Algol 68 thing and include `fi`.
 When I realised I needed pattern matching, I introduced a construct which started `match` and ended `hctam`.
 It looked horrible.